rails/webpacker/docs/webpack.md

 ```

 If you need access to configs within Webpacker's configuration,
-you can import them like this:
+you can import them like so:

 ```js
 const { config, asset_host } = require('@rails/webpacker')